T Strips

 The simplest T strip for the pentagon is the following:

-The following T strip for the pentagon is more complex than any we have seen yet.
+The following T strips for the pentagon are different from any we have seen yet.
 Unlike for all previous strips, the strip element does not extend across the whole strip.

 Here are two very similar strips for the heptagon: